obfns/resonance-webapp-docs/docs/concepts/demand-hqs/recommendations.md

 **Advantages**

 - Generally higher impact than content-based recommendations.
-Causation is more clear than correlation.
+Causation is more clear than correlation with regards to customer preferences.
-- Performs better than alternatives when the product catalog is small.
+- Performs better than alternatives when the product catalog is small (Depth).

 **Disadvantages**

 - Requires a large amount of customer activity to provide beneficial recommendations, without which, content-based recommendations are generally more effective.
+- More popular products are recommended more often, which can lead to a "rich get richer" effect, and penalizes newer products.

 _Coming Soon..._